kingl0w/INSYNCIFY/README.md

 # Insyncify: A Simple CRM Tool

-Insyncify is a simple Customer Relationship Management (CRM) tool built with Django.
-It's designed to help businesses stay in sync with their customers and manage their interactions efficiently.
+Insyncify is a simple Customer Management tool built with Django.
+It's designed to help businesses stay in sync with their customers and manage their data efficiently.

 ## Features

 - **Customer Management**: Keep track of all your customers and their details in one place.
-- **Interaction Tracking**: Record every interaction with your customers to provide personalized service.

 ## Installation